tannal/tannal.glitch.me/inbox.md

 focus on things change slowly in 3-5 years cuda pytorch stable things matter

+Daniel Bevenius - Principal Software Engineer - Red Hat

+highly care about 2024-2027 20-23 (*) and 2027-2030 23-26

+There are "popular" things that died quickly.

+focus on things change slowly in 3-5 years(more than three years life time after it get "popular") cuda pytorch stable things matter

-don't working on things would complete change in a year. eg. js frameworks
+don't working on things would complete change in a year(short life less than three years). eg. js frameworks

 low level language C and assembly and machine code (knowledge of computer systems)